All Episodes

 You're just asking for it when you demand corporations pay an increased tax rate because you're falling for this notion that they need to pay a bigger share of the tax bite since they're wealthy.

-It's all these environmental they're trying to put the oil comes out of business.
+So all these environmental, they're trying to put the oil companies out of business.

-Because we've got tons of the stuff all over this planet.
+Because we've got tons of this stuff all over this planet.

-All right, here's Herb in Land in Lawrenceville, New Jersey.
+All right, here's Herb in Lawrenceville, New Jersey.

 Yes, sir.